rush-db/rushdb/docs/docs/typescript-sdk/records/import-data.md

 ## Importing Data from CSV

 Use `importCsv` when your data source is a CSV string.
-You can control both import options (type inference etc.) and a subset of CSV parsing configuration.
+You can control both import options (type inference etc.), upsert behavior, and a subset of CSV parsing configuration.

 ```typescript
 import RushDB from '@rushdb/javascript-sdk';